frida/frida/CONTRIBUTING.md

 ### Rule

-Stick to the `ES5` syntax, so it can be consumed by the Duktape runtime.
+Stick to `ES5` syntax, so it can be consumed by the Duktape runtime without having to first `frida-compile` the code.

 ### Rule

-In `rpc.exports`, `dispose()` comes first, or right after `init()`
+In `rpc.exports`, `dispose()` comes first, or right after `init()`.

-# Rules for Typescript
+# Rules for TypeScript

-This set of rules apply to Typescript code, regardless of the project owning it.
-Rules for Javascript also apply to Typescript, if not explicitly overridden.
+This set of rules apply to TypeScript code, regardless of the project owning it.
+Rules for JavaScript also apply to TypeScript, if not explicitly overridden.

 ## Indentation

 ### Rule

-Indent with tabs only.
+Indent with 4 spaces.

 ## Spaces